 Zipper is quite possibly the most feared carnival ride in existence.
 One might question if they are able to handle the total vertical assault of Zipper’s motion.
 Others may question whether this ride that looks and sounds like it was built from leftover parts is even safe to ride.
 However, those who dared to ride it are left with an unforgettable, and extremely exhilarating experience.

 Zipper was designed by Joseph Brown and manufactured in 1969 by Chance Rides.
 The ride consists of a large rotating boom mounted on a support arm.
 The support arm is itself mounted onto a trailer which acts as transport when folded up and a counterweight for when the ride is erected.
 Free-rotating pods are pulled along the boom via pulleys.
-The movement is powered by one of the bull wheels at the end of the boom.
+The movement of the pulleys is powered by two tire drives that run along the bull-wheels on either end of the boom.
+Older Zipper rides also utilized a tire drive to rotate the main boom; newer variants use electro-hydraulic motors.

 The name ‘Zipper’ most likely comes from the shape and movement of the pods.
 I mean, ‘Zipper’ sure as hell couldn’t have been the name all throughout the design process…right?
 In any event, it’s a wonderfully nonthreatening name for possibility the most wild ride on the midway.